 - For WV locations, the site must have been designated as “rural” by the WV Higher Education Policy Commission at any point during the student’s tenure in the program.
 A list of these designations shall be maintained by the DCE and made available to students prior to selection/assignment to clinical education sites.

-- For non-WV sites, the facility must be in a federally-designated MUA (medically underserved area), HPSA (health professions shortage area), or be assigned a RUCA-2 (rural-urban commuting area) code of 4 or higher.
+- For non-WV sites, the facility must be in a federally-designated MUA (medically underserved area), HPSA (health professions shortage area), be recognized as rural by the state's government and/or state rural health association, or be assigned a RUCA-2 (rural-urban commuting area) code of 4 or higher.